 Many thanks to Sarah Shaw and Guy Healey for all their work on editing and publishing the newsletter.
-If you would like to contribute to the newsletter, please do get in touch with Sarah and Guy using the contact details in the editorial.
-All contributions are very welcome, reflecting on current circumstances or on Dhamma and Samatha practice in general, in any form that you wish.
+If you would like to contribute to the future newsletters, please do get in touch with Sarah and Guy using the contact details in the editorial.
+All contributions are very welcome, reflecting on Dhamma and Samatha practice in general, in any form that you wish.
 Also, please do feel free to pass the newsletter on to any meditators, friends and family who you think would be glad to receive a copy.

 Wishing you all the best on behalf of the Southern Sangha